Frustrations and Fixes

 The Fix: A Taxonomy

+A good taxonomy is a cornerstone of digital asset management best practices.
 With an implemented taxonomy, keywords and terms have guidelines for their use and intention.
 For instance, you might decide that a bat is an animal, not a club; and a date is a fruit, not an activity.
-Implementing a successful taxonomy with these kinds of guidelines will return fewer search results but with increased accuracy, relevancy, and effectiveness for your end-users.
+Implementing a successful taxonomy with these kinds of guidelines will return fewer search results but with increased accuracy, relevancy, and effectiveness for your end-users, all while generating useful types of metadata.

 When keywords have meaning and are used consistently, end-users are able to discover assets efficiently.
 A thorough discovery process is key to a successful DAM, because it enables the implementation of a successful taxonomy, which will allow your end-users to discover the assets that are relevant and useful to their work.